ajiiz/session-organizer/README.md

 # session-organizer

+Made for my engineering thesis.

 *session-organizer* is an app to make your exam session easier.
 It provides tools to organize exams and display them for the students.
-Made for my engineering thesis.
+The work presents the development and implementation of the web application that supports the management of an exam session.
+The website allows users to create individual and group events, and filter them by date using calendar.
+In addition, the group system was implemented, which allows users, depending on their role, to create, modify and manage them.

 ## Table of contents
 * [Status](#status)